Field Trip FAQ

 How does a virtual performance work?

 Great question!
 This is new to us too!
 Each school will receive a unique Flipgrid link and each classroom will receive a unique password that can be distributed to the students within that class.
 Each password can be used by up to 30 devices.
 Before your performance, the link will give you access to discussion topics, prep activities, and videos connecting to the show.
 Students can answer any of these topics and they will be kept private your school/classroom.
 At midnight on the first day of your virtual field trip, the performance link will become available in your Flipgrid.
 This link will connect students to watch the show on Vimeo.
-The performance will be available for 72-hours.
+The performance will be available for 5-days (Monday-Friday).

 What online platforms will be used?